 Darter – 10 m @ 4.44 g/t Au and 2 m @ 1.84 g/t Au.

-As a result of a successful 2018 drill programme, a detailed independent Mineral Resource Estimate compliant with the JORC 2012 Code for Crake stands at:
+As a result of successful drill programmes in 2018 and 2019, a detailed independent Mineral Resource Estimate compliant with the JORC 2012 Code for Crake stands at:

 The Teal project is located on granted Mining Leases M26/499, M26/621, M26/346, M26/549 and Miscellaneous Licence L26/261 approximately 11 km northwest of Kalgoorlie in Western Australia.
 The Teal camp comprises three main deposits, namely Teal, Jacques Find and Peyes Farm, in addition to new discoveries made in 2018.

 The geology at the Teal project area is dominated by Black Flag sediments (felsic volcanics and volcanoclastics) with lesser amounts of porphyry and intermediate volcanics.
 Fresh rock gold is typically associated with quartz and sulphides and faulting has displaced and pinched out some of the mineralisation.
 Primary mineralisation at depth exhibits semi-refractory properties and optimal recoveries are achieved through ultra-fine grinding, pressure oxidation or roasting.
 The shallow oxide supergene mineralisation is similar to the Teal gold mine where recoveries above 93% where achieved.